Skip to content

 # Replace margin to make sense for our model

-TopazData.loc[TopazData['place'] == 1, ['resultMargin']] = 0
+topaz_data.loc[topaz_data['place'] == 1, ['resultMargin']] = 0

-return TopazData
+return topaz_data

 Here we've cleaned our dataset as much as we can.
 Next it's on to the feature creation!